Ask Phyllis: a blog series of frequently asked real estate questions. Email us here

 Dear Bill,

-What is a typical timeline in getting your offer accepted?
+What is a typical timeline for getting your offer accepted?
 There are no rules as far as how long a home will be on the market before an offer is accepted.
 Each home seller is unique and has their own needs.
-I recently listed a home which had a sale (foreclosure auction) in less than a month.
+I recently listed a home that had a sale (foreclosure auction) in less than a month.
 My clients needed to sell their home fast and preferably for cash.
-When a cash buyer appeared with a 7 day non-contingent offer, we decided there was too much on the line to risk waiting for something better.
+When a cash buyer appeared with a 7-day non-contingent offer, we decided there was too much on the line to risk waiting for something better.

-I and most experienced real estate agents attempt to learn the following prior to writing an offer for a client:
+Most experienced real estate agents and I attempt to learn the following before writing an offer for a client:

 2) When will the agent be reviewing the offers?

 3) Does the seller have any special circumstances or needs that I should be aware of?
-Perhaps they need a one month rent back after closing, this might not work for my clients and we should know upfront.
+Perhaps they need a one-month rent back after closing, but this might not work for my clients, and we should know upfront.

 Be patient, the perfect home and situation is out there – it’s just a matter of time before you find it.